 - Being a freelance writer doesn’t require a big investment.
 You can start an online business or hustle with a laptop and an internet connection.

 - You can make a lot of money from freelance writing if you establish yourself as an expert in your niche.

 - You don’t need a degree or fancy education to get started.
 Solid writing skills and determination can take you far.

-So what kind of freelance writing services can you offer as a stay at home mom?
-There’s a pretty long list actually and it includes:
+So what kind of freelance writing services can you offer?
+The list of options includes:

 - Blog writing